-You must give timely written notice to the Fund Office of the following qualifying events:
+You must give timely written notice to the Fund Office of the following events:

-- 1. You are receiving COBRA Continuation Coverage with a maximum of 18 months is determined by the Social Security Administration to be disabled, (If the determination is made at any time during the first 60 days of COBRA coverage, the qualified beneficiary may be eligible for an 11-month extension of the 18-month maximum coverage period, for a total of 29 months of COBRA Continuation Coverage.) or - 2.
+- 1. You are receiving COBRA Continuation Coverage with a maximum of 18 months and you are later determined by the Social Security Administration to be disabled, (If the determination is made at any time during the first 60 days of COBRA coverage, you may be eligible for an 11-month extension of the 18-month maximum coverage period, for a total of 29 months of COBRA Continuation Coverage.) or - 2.
 The Social Security Administration determines that you are no longer disabled.